 Your kitchen contains the biggest energy and water hogs in your home.
-By changing a few cooking habits and using your appliances more efficiently, you can reduce your kitchen energy usage and save some cash.
+With all the resources in use in this popular room, there are many ways for energy to be used inefficiently.
+Luckily, changing a few cooking habits and using your appliances more efficiently can help you reduce your kitchen energy usage and save some cash.

 If you have a gas range, confirm you are getting a blue flame.
 A yellow flame means the fuel is burning inefficiently, and your gas line should be checked by your gas company.
 When buying new, look for an oven with an automatic electric ignition system instead of having a continuously burning pilot light.

 On top, purchase reflective (instead of dull) burner pans to direct more heat to cookware and save one-third of the energy usage.
 Blackened, dirty burner pans absorb heat and reduce efficiency, so clean them regularly.
 Reduce heat loss by using pots and pans with flat bottoms and matching them to the correct burner size.

 Another energy-saving tip is to not set your refrigerator and freezer colder than necessary.
 The Department of Energy recommends setting refrigerators between 36-40°F and freezers between -5-0°F.